W427697/Discord-/addons/live-edit/Readme.md

 );
 ```

 You can also fine tune and add certain scope variables into your story live edit.
+This will only add to this story.

 ```js
 import MyOtherComponent from './Myothercomponent';